 After years of catering to the stars, Frances Noonan has an eye for the best.
 The Colorado woman also knows one’s luck can change in an instant, and traveling for a better experience can be well worth the trip.

 Andy’s Story – Surviving Brain Cancer 5 Years Later

 Three college graduations.
 Three family weddings.
 The births of two grandchildren.
 Andy “Superman” Simon has cherished each of these milestones since he was diagnosed five years ago with a glioblastoma multiforme.

 Compassionate, Highly Trained Team of Experts

 We put the patient at the center of a compassionate, highly accomplished team of brain cancer experts.
 This multidisciplinary group evaluates and reviews every case so that diagnosis and treatment decisions are based on the team’s combined expertise.
 Together, we work through every step of cancer care, always with a cure in mind.
 Our care team comprises:

 - Genetic counselors

 - Surgical oncologists

-At UH Seidman Cancer Center, each patient’s case is presented at weekly tumor board meetings.
-Our multidisciplinary team, including radiologists, pathologists and surgical oncologists, performs a disease-specific tumor board review.
-This review process ensures that all realistic treatment options are considered.
+Furthermore, at UH Seidman Cancer Center, each patient’s case is presented at weekly tumor board meetings, where our team conducts a disease-specific tumor board review to ensure that all treatment options are considered.